 If on-street parking is unavailable, free parking is available during Sunday services in the CCAMLR Car Park opposite the church on Macquarie Street.
 This car park can be accessed via the second driveway on the left past the Barrack Street intersection.
 Please do not park in the private car park next door to CCAMLR.

 The 10am service is approximately seventy minutes in duration and the 5pm service is approximately 60 minutes in duration.

 Sunday School, which meets during our 10am service, includes singing, age-appropriate Biblical teaching and fun games.
 If your child is attending Sunday School for the first time, please feel free to come out with them after the Kid’s Talk.
 Parents are always welcome to join and watch on as Sunday school meets.
-There are three separate Sunday School classes which are structured around the age and development of each child.

 A crèche is available for younger children during the 10am service.
 Children may be signed in to the crèche through the door to the left of the pulpit before the service or as the Sunday School children leave after the Children’s Talk.